friendica/red/doc/Features.md

 **Channel Sources**

-Automatically import channel content from other channels or feeds.
+Automatically import and re-publish channel content from other channels or feeds.
 This allows you to create sub-channels and super-channels from content provided elsewhere.
-The rules are that the content must be public, and the author/owner must give you permission to source their channel.
+The rules are that the content must be public, and the channel owner must give you permission to source their channel.

 **Even More Encryption**

 Private messages are encrypted during transport and storage.
 In this day and age, this encyption may not be enough if your communications are extremely sensitive.
-This options lets you provide optional encryption of content end-to-end with a shared secret key.
-How the recipient learns the key is up to you.
+This options lets you provide optional encryption of content "end-to-end" with a shared secret key.
+How the recipient learns the secret key is completely up to you.
 You can provide a hint such as "the name of aunt Claire's first dog".

 **Search by Date**